himanipatelll/ios-Project/README.md

 Submitted by: Himani Patel

-Prework is an app that features two buttons one that changes the color of screen and one that changes the color of the text
+Prework is an app that features two buttons one that changes the color of screen and one that changes the color of the text.

 Time spent: 2.5 hours spent in total